Plan a Family Holiday in Sydney

 Sydney is an Instagrammer’s haven with its slew of aesthetic cafes and hot spots, perfect to liven up any teen’s Instagram feed.
 After all as the saying goes – pics or it didn’t happen.
 Our top pick is The Grounds of Alexandria, a leafy green haven built into a heritage-listed factory with aesthetics as on point as their food.
 For families with young children, the cafe even has a farm animal experience where they can pat and feed adorable goats and pigs.
 Black Star Pastry is another to add to the list – try its famously vibrant Strawberry Watermelon cake, which is also one of the world’s most Instagrammed sweet treats.

 If you’re feeling a little whimsical, drop by Speedos Cafe along Bondi Beach.
 This treasure of a cafe was voted ‘The Most Instagrammable Café’ in the world by travel magazine Big Seven Travel, and it’s easy to see why with its collection of rainbow dessert offerings that’s sure to be the highlight of your feed.
-Adventurous Instagrammers can also venture out of the CBD to check out The Boathouse located on Sydney’s beautiful Balmoral Beach or Baby Coffee Co in Waterloo complete with pastel pink interiors and rainbow desserts – yum!
+Adventurous Instagrammers can also venture out of the CBD to check out located on Sydney’s beautiful Balmoral Beach or Baby Coffee Co in Waterloo complete with pastel pink interiors and rainbow desserts – yum!

 Aside from food, you should definitely take a trip down to the Hornby Lighthouse, an iconic lighthouse with vertical red stripes that will make a gram-worthy backdrop for your #OOTDs.
 And don’t forget to check out Bronte Bath Viewpoint for that majestic view of the coastline.